 In this article, we’ll build a full women’s jewelry shop that sells various accessories.
 I strongly suggest that you follow the guide as it is written and try implementing additional features and ideas after learning how to start a Shopify business.
 As a side note, we also have a free dropshipping tutorial if you’re looking to jump right into product research.
 And we did a video on some of the most popular ecommerce terms beginners need to know, to get started.
 Understanding these terms will help you better navigate the tutorial below.

 How to Build a Shopify Store: Creating a Shopify Store With DSers (~ 5 Minutes)

 Picking a business name is essential, but don’t spend too much time on it.
 Think of something random and simple.
 For my women’s jewelry shop, I came up with: Utopia Jewelry, Blackwell Jewelry, and Forever Jewelry.

-I recommend adding ‘store’ or ‘shop’ because you will need to find an available internet address (domain), and it’s easier to find an available one when there are several words in the name.
+I recommend adding ‘store’ or ‘shop’ because you will need to find a domain name), and it’s easier to get one when there are several words in the name.

-Not only is the Oberlo Business Name Generator free, but it’s also easy to use.
+Not only is the Shopify Business Name Generator free, but it’s also easy to use.
 That’s one less thing to worry about when starting your own business.